What is plague?

 - Avoid contact with dead animals.
 If you must handle sick or dead animals follow these guidelines.
 First, put on an insect repellant to protect yourself from fleas.
 Then use a long-handled shovel to place it in a garbage bag.
 Lastly, place the bag in an outdoor garbage can.

 - Use insect repellent that contains 20%-30% DEET to prevent flea bites.
 Treat pants, socks, shoe tops, arms, and legs.

 - Do not let pets sleep in bed with you.

 - Treat dogs and cats for fleas regularly.
 Flea collars have not been proven effective.

 - Do not allow pets to hunt or roam in rodent areas, such as prairie dog colonies.
 Keep pets leashed, or better yet, leave them at home.

 - If pets become ill, take them to the veterinarian promptly.

-If you notice a die-off of prairie dogs, please notify the Pueblo City-County Health Department at (719) 583-4307.
+If you notice a die-off of prairie dogs, please notify the Pueblo Department of Public Health and Environment at (719) 583-4307.